NeuroAIHub/Graph-of-Trace-Visualizing-Execution-Trace-of-Scientific-Agents/README.md

 # Graph of Trace
 ![Graph of Trace](./figures/Framework.png "Framework of Graph of Trace")
 ## Introduction
-**Graph of Trace** is a monitoring and visualization framework that records fine-grained execution events and organizes them into a directed graph that makes agent workflows explicit as they proceed. **A demo video is available [here](demo.mp4)**.
+**Graph of Trace** is a monitoring and visualization framework that records fine-grained execution events and organizes them into a directed graph that makes agent workflows explicit as they proceed.
+You can watch our **demo video (demo.mp4 file)** to get a quick overview of Graph of Trace.

 **Features:**
 - Real-time rendering